RetronixTechInc/android-retronix/README.md

 The BSP images at out/device fold if success.

 <h2>Create SD to write device from build image</h2>
-Prepare micro SD card the volue greater than 4GB.
+Prepare micro SD card the value greater than 4GB.

 Copy ***.tar, uImage, ***.dtb, ***.imx from out//device fold to device/rtx/tools/pitx-android601/flash/ fold.